JustinVerstijnen/365RecordsGenerator/README.md

   - **DKIM** (DomainKeys Identified Mail)
   - **DMARC** (Domain-based Message Authentication, Reporting, and Conformance)
   - **MTA-STS** (Mail Transfer Agent Strict Transport Security)
-- Simple CLI usage or deploy as an Azure Function
 - Customizable output and record selection
 - Export DNS configuration as a clean HTML report
-- Open-source and easy to integrate in automation pipelines

 Please note that records can be generated differently for some domains.
 Refer the domain settings in Microsoft 365 admin center to double check the values.
 For most domains, this tool will work properly.